-Of ficial Organization Name:
+Off ficial Organization Name:

-Ma ailing Address:
+Ма ailing Address:

 Cit y, State, Zip:

-Те lephone: ()FAX: ()
+Tel lephone: ()

+VVE edsite:

-nail Address:
+⊨m nail Address:

-1) Your organization is a public entity and/or receives public money (e.g., a political jurisdiction, parks and recreation department, health department, college or university, public school districts, Indian Tribal Organizations, or other public organizations).
+1) Organization is a public entity and/or receives public money (e.g., a political jurisdiction, parks and recreation department, health department, college or university, public school districts, Indian Tribal Organizations, or other public organizations).

 OR

-Your organization is a nonprofit organization with private cash donations.
+Organization is a nonprofit organization with private cash donations.
 The cash donations are not given in connection with any endorsements of donors or products related to the nutrition education activities, do not benefit the donor or revert back to the donor, and do not have any restriction on their use.

-2) You will provide allowable nutrition education, physical activity promotion, and policy, systems, and environmental (PSE) change activities to SNAP-Ed eligible audiences: SNAP participants, low-income individuals eligible to receive SNAP benefits or other means-tested Federal assistance programs, and individuals residing in communities or attending schools with a significant low-income population.
+2) Organization will provide allowable nutrition education, physical activity promotion, and policy, systems, and environmental (PSE) change activities to SNAP-Ed eligible audiences: SNAP participants, low-income individuals eligible to receive SNAP benefits or other means-tested Federal assistance programs, and individuals residing in communities or attending schools with a significant low-income population.
 You will focus programming on the four Target Audiences that qualify by income, location, geography, and/or retail shoppers served.
-(Refer to the current Community Impact Projects Programming & Operations Manual for details.)
+(Refer to the current Community Impact Project Backgrounder for details.)

+3) Organization understands that SNAP-Ed at MFF funding is managed on a cost-reimbursement basis .
+This means that the organization incurs expenses by implementing the approved activities, and these expenditures are reimbursed to the organization upon accurate completion of monthly invoices.
+Expense reimbursement is contingent on MFF approval and will only cover allowable expenses incurred in Fiscal Year (FY) 2023.
+Organization also recognizes the cash flow management that is required with cost-reimbursement awards.

+FY 2023 funding amount will be determined by a collaborative program design process and subject to available funding.

-ave reviewed the requirements listed above and verify that my organization meets all the alifications.
+l ha ave reviewed the requirements listed above and verify that my organization meets all the qualifications.

-Siç gnature of Authorized Organization Representative Date
+Sig gnature of Authorized Organization Representative Date

 Pri nt Name Title